pcwalton/doctorjsmm/README.md

 DoctorJS-- is neither as precise nor as sophisticated (nor, right now, as complete) as its big brother [DoctorJS](http://github.com/mozilla/doctorjs), but on the plus side it's designed to be small, clean, and easy to hack.
+If you need to do anything sophisticated, please use DoctorJS instead!

 To get started, run `make` and then use `bin/jsctags path/to/file.js`.
 Output is written to a `tags` file in the current directory.